RienBoy/connect4/README.md

 ## Licensing

-"The code in this project is licensed under The Unlicense."
+The code in this project is licensed under The Unlicense.